 Subject: APPLIED BUSINESS ECONOMICS

-Lecture: The notion of business entity: features 4th week: of financial management of an enterprise and Lecture: Accounting systems of enterprises: accounting characteristics of a organization.
+Lecture: The notion of business entity: features | Lecture: Specific features of the management of of financial management of an enterprise and budgetary and NGOs. accounting characteristics of a non-profit Seminar: Interactive processing of the lecture's organization.